-IA:Overview of Special Education 3.00
+522-107 IA:Overview of Special Education

 This course provides training in the classifications of special education, pre-K to grade 12.
 Studies include causes of special needs and intervention strategies.
-The course examines key development milestones and how they relate to physical. children.
+The course examines key development milestones and how they relate to physical, mental, emotional, or social development of children.